Selling Eggs

 Keep eggs at a temperature at or below 45 degrees Fahrenheit

-- The eggs must be transported to the intermediary in refrigerated equipment that maintains a temperature at or below 45 degrees Fahrenheit
+The eggs must be transported in refrigerated equipment that maintains a temperature at or below 45 degrees Fahrenheit.

-- Place a thermometer inside the refrigerated equipment to monitor the temperature during transport
+Placing a thermometer inside the refrigerated equipment will allow the temperature to be monitored during transport.

 Label eggs according to regulation

-- Statement of identity: Identify the product in the container (eggs)
+- Statement of identity: Identify the product in the container (e.g., eggs)

-- Grade and size/weight class: Eggs must be graded and weighed, learn more from the Cooperative Extension Service or the USDA Egg Grading Manual
+- Grade and size/weight class: Eggs must be graded and weighed, learn more at USDA Egg Grading Manual or Safe Egg Handling for Small Egg-Laying Flocks and Operations

 - Numeric count: The number of eggs in the container (e.g., one dozen)